Lights Out in Idaho — NNU's Solar Eclipse Event

 Registration & Pricing

 Register below as an individual, family or group.
 At the end of the form you'll be asked to complete your registration in the online store.
 On-site meals and housing options are available for purchase.
+No late/on-site registrations for food, housing or event will be accepted.

 $25.00 - Event Registration Fee per each attendee age 13 years and above